inpiniti/inpiniti.github.io/_posts/37 celonis/2023-03-24-01 Process Mining From Theory to Execution.md

 ###### Task 1.1.
 Based on the event log above, showing variants and frecquencies, have a closer look at the two most common variants.
 Based on the two variants, create a DFG in your notebook or a piece of paper.
 Tick the right statements for the DFG based on the two variants.

-[v] The DFG starts with Create Purchase Order.
+[x] The DFG starts with Create Purchase Order.

-[] The DFG starts with Create Purchase Requisition Item.
+[ ] The DFG starts with Create Purchase Requisition Item.

-[v] Goods Receipt is followed by Scan Invoice in 2,962 cases.
+[x] Goods Receipt is followed by Scan Invoice in 2,962 cases.

-[] Goods Receipt is followed by Scan Invoice in 10,978 cases.
+[ ] Goods Receipt is followed by Scan Invoice in 10,978 cases.

 ###### Task 1.2.
 Based on the event log above, showing variants and frequencies, create a DFG in your notebook or a piece of paper.
 Match the activities sequence with the respective number of cases on the arc between the activities.